wencoinbase/wen-auto-claimer/README.md

-WEN Auto Claimer Bot 🤖
+# WEN Auto Claimer Bot 🤖

-An automated on-chain claiming bot for the Base network.
+A production-ready automation bot for the Base network.

-This tool interacts directly with public smart contracts to claim vested tokens, airdrops, and other claimable rewards and forwards them to the beneficiary address automatically.
+This tool executes permissionless (“anyone-can-call”) smart contract methods to claim vested tokens, airdrops, and other claimable rewards on a schedule.
+When used with public vesting/claim contracts, tokens are delivered to the beneficiary address defined by the contract — not the bot wallet.

-Uses public “anyone-can-call” contract logic.
-Funds always go to the rightful beneficiary.
-No custody.
-No risk to users.
+> Non-custodial by design.
+The bot only pays gas and triggers public claim functions.

+---

-⚡ Features
+## Features

-Automated claiming at configurable intervals
+- Automated execution at a configurable interval

-Fully non-custodial
+- Non-custodial (gas sponsor wallet only)

-100% on-chain execution
+- 100% on-chain interactions (no UI automation)

-Gas-efficient transactions

-Supports:

-Public vesting contracts
+- Supports common claim patterns:
+  - Vesting claim contracts (`claim`, `release`, `withdraw`)

-Airdrop claim contracts
+  - Airdrop claim contracts

-Any public smart contract method on Base that can be called permissionlessly
+  - Any permissionless public method on Base (extendable)

+---

+## Requirements

+- Node.js 18+ recommended
+- A Base RPC endpoint (Alchemy / QuickNode / etc.)
+- A dedicated bot wallet with a small ETH balance for gas

+---

-## 🛠 Setup
+## Setup

+### 1) Install dependencies

 ```bash
 git clone https://github.com/wencoinbase/wen-auto-claimer